DroneTales/VideoDoorbell/README.md

 password_file /etc/mosquitto/passwd
 ```

-Create new MQTT broker user.
-To do that execute the following command:
+Create a new MQTT broker user.
+To do that, execute the following command:

 `sudo mosquitto_passwd -c /etc/mosquitto/passwd mqtt_user_name`

-Provide a user name you would like instead of **mqtt_user_name** (for example: mqttuser).
-When requested provide a new user's password.
+Provide a username you would like instead of *mqtt_user_name* (for example: mqttuser).
+When requested, provide the new user's password.

-Start MQTT broker by executing the following command:
+Start the MQTT broker by executing the following command:

 `sudo systemctl restart mosquitto`

 ### Setting up the HomeBridge

-Connect to your HomeBridge by Web interface.
-Select "Edit JSON".
+Connect to your HomeBridge via the web interface.
+Select *Edit JSON*.

-In the **CameraUI** section update the MQTT settings as below:
+In the *CameraUI* section, update the MQTT settings as below:

 ```
 "mqtt": {